rayandaod/french-intent-classification/README.md

 - We should choose metrics to evaluate the algorithm quality

     `--> Done.
 We will use accuracy, precision, recall, and F1-score.
-To take into account the instructions, we take a closer look at the out_of_scope and lost_luggage recall (because we want the least number of false negatives).`
+To take into account the instructions, we take a closer look at the out_of_scope recall (because we want the least number of false negatives) and lost_luggage precision (because we want the least number of false positives).`
 - We need a python script running a prediction on a text input

     `--> Done + added a command-line chat interface`